 Researchers also believed therapy could target diseases of the Central Nervous System (CNS), which may provide treatments for epilepsy and Alzheimer’s Disease.
 The extensive research, funded by InnoCan, cost about $450,000 in the first stage alone.
 The terms of the agreement gave InnoCan exclusive rights to Ramon’s technology to develop the CBD-based cell therapy treatment.

 In October 2020, Innocan Pharma announced the publication of two scientific articles supporting its approach of using CBD-loaded exosomes for the treatment of COVID-19.
 The first paper outlines that mesenchymal stem cells (MSCs) and their exosomes have potential therapeutic functions in handling the coronavirus.
-Specifically, exosomes have the ability to help patients clear problematic alveolar fluid, and promote tissue recovery of the skin, heart and blood vessels by secreting protective material.
+Specifically, exosomes have the ability to help patients clear problematic alveolar fluid and promote tissue recovery of the skin, heart, and blood vessels by secreting protective material.

-The second paper, an animal study on mice, demonstrated that CBD can significantly reverse the lung damage and adverse symptoms of acute respiratory distress syndrome by increasing levels of apelin, a peptide in the body that helps to mitigate the effects of immune injury.
+The second paper, an animal study on mice, demonstrated that CBD can significantly reverse the lung damage and adverse symptoms of acute respiratory distress syndrome by increasing levels of apelin, a peptide in the body that helps to mitigate the effects of an immune injury.
 Using Iccocan’s liposomal CBD treatment on over 35 mice, the study also found that significant amounts of CBD remained in the mice’s blood 21 days after a single injection.
-This prolonged release can allow the endocannabinoid system to regulate apelin over a longer period of time, and continue to limit excessive lung inflammation. .
+This prolonged-release can allow the endocannabinoid system to regulate apelin over a longer period of time, and continue to limit excessive lung inflammation. .

 [Lab Study] CBD may help avert lung destruction in COVID-19